pohlm01/master-thesis/4_comparison.typ

 For that, she uses the fact that all certificates must be logged to a transparency log to be accepted by the major browser, which makes the analysis of all current and expired certificates possible.
 Heimberger divided domains into two categories: Top domains and random domains.
 This is interesting, because the most visited websites are more likely to be well maintained than websites that are visited less often.
-The analysis she performed potentially has a high rate of large positives, but it is interesting to have an idea of the order of magnitude anyway.
+The analysis she performed potentially has a high rate of large positives, but it is useful to have an idea of the order of magnitude anyway.
 Assuming a propagation delay of three days, the top domains have a chance of 0.0004~% of hitting a fallback, while the random domains have a chance of 0.009~%.
 This shows that the chance of hitting a fallback is very unlikely, and thus the longer issuance delays will barely affect the daily operations.